vincenzo-gulisano/Liebre/docs/sourcesopssinks.md

 1. You provide the implementation for the methods invoked to add and remove tuples from the window (_void add(InputTuple t)_ and _void remove(InputTuple t)_).
 2. You specify how to produce the output tuple (notice fields _startTimestamp_ - the start timestamp of the window - and _key_ are given to you by the class _BaseTimeBasedSingleWindow_).
-3. You also define the method _factory()_, which you can use to initiliaze your variables (if needed).
+3. You also define the method _factory()_, which you can use to initialize your variables (if needed).

 Once you define the types for the input and output tuples and the window, you can then add the aggregate to the query: